HAFix: History-Augmented Large Language Models for Bug Fixing: Related Work

 Recent research has increasingly focused on analyzing the cost implications of using large language models (LLMs) for bug fixing. \citet{jiang2023impact}'s study on the impact of code language models on APR examines the trade-off between model size and bug-fixing capability, showing that while larger models offer higher success rates, they also incur greater computational costs.
 Additionally, \citet{xia2024automated} introduce a conversation-driven APR approach using ChatGPT, achieving an average repair cost of \$0.42 per bug, emphasizing the cost-effectiveness of using conversational LLMs in automated bug fixing. \citet{hidvegi2024cigar} propose a cost-efficient program repair method that minimizes token costs by optimizing prompts and leveraging strategies like summarizing responses and patch multiplication while maintaining high bug-fixing performance.
 Similarly, \citet{nayab2024concise} explore how the length of LLM-generated outputs influences both inference cost and model performance, offering strategies to minimize unnecessary token generation for more cost-effective results. \citet{shekhar2024towards} optimize LLM usage costs by predicting output quality and selecting models to balance quality, cost, and latency, showing significant improvements in cost-efficiency and quality.

-In contrast, our work goes beyond just analyzing inference price by also examining inference time and their trade-offs with bug-fixing performance.
-Unlike prior studies that focus solely on cost or performance in isolation, we investigate how our history-augmented bug-fixing approach balances high performance with both cost and time efficiency.
-Furthermore, we investigate the cost of using different historical heuristics for LLM-based bug fixing, providing a pragmatic cost estimation by referencing GPT-3.5-turbo-instruct's \citep{OpenAIPricing} pricing model.
-This holistic approach addresses a gap in the current literature, offering insights into the large-scale, practical application of LLMs in software engineering.
+In contrast to prior studies that primarily analyze monetary inference costs or focus on performance in isolation, our work adopts a more comprehensive perspective by jointly examining inference time, token-based cost, and their trade-offs with bug-fixing performance.
+We investigate how our history-augmented bug-fixing approach achieves a balance between high effectiveness and cost-efficiency.
+In particular, we investigate the cost of using different historical heuristics for LLM-based bug fixing, providing a pragmatic cost estimation by calculating the number of input and output tokens.
+This holistic approach addresses a gap in the current literature, offering insights into the large-scale, practical application of LLMs in real-world software engineering scenarios.